agile-lab-dev/witboost-mongodb-tech-adapter/README.md

 - `USERS_DATABASE`: The name of the MongoDB database that contains user documents.
   - This database must already exist in your local MongoDB instance.
   You should create the database manually, assign its name to the `USERS_DATABASE` environment variable, and add some test users to it in order to run the project correctly.

+- `USECASETEMPLATEID` / `USECASETEMPLATESUBID`: Unique identifiers for MongoDB output port templates.
+  - These identifiers are used to validate that provisioning requests match the expected MongoDB templates.
+  - `USECASETEMPLATEID`: for the main component template
+  - `USECASETEMPLATESUBID`: for the subcomponent template
+  - They must match the `useCaseTemplateId` fields in the component/subcomponent descriptors of Data Products.
+  - **Default values**:
+    - `urn:dmb:utm:mongodb-outputport-template:0.0.0` (component)
+    - `urn:dmb:utm:mongodb-outputport-subcomponent-template:0.0.0` (subcomponent)
+  - Use these default values unless you have custom templates.

 ## Running